-Thus, a vector $v$ lies in $\partial f( x)$ whenever the linear function $y\mapsto f( x)+v^T(y- x)$ is a lower-model of~$f$, up to first-order around $ x$.
-In particular, the subdifferential $\partial f(x)$ of a differentiable function $f$ is the singleton $\{\nabla f(x)\}$, while for a convex function $f$ it coincides with the subdifferential in the sense of convex analysis \citep[see][Exercise 8.8]{rock_wets}.
-It is useful to keep in mind that the sum rule, $\partial (f+g)(x)=\partial f(x)+\nabla g(x)$, holds for any differentiable function $g$.
+Thus, a vector $\xi$ lies in $\partial f( x)$ whenever the linear function $y\mapsto f( x)+\xi^T(y- x)$ is a lower-model of $f$, up to first-order around $ x$.
+In particular, the subdifferential~$\partial f(x)$ of a differentiable function~$f$ is the singleton~$\{\nabla f(x)\}$; while for a convex function $f$ it coincides with the subdifferential in the sense of convex analysis, see \cite[Exercise 8.8]{rock_wets}.
+Moreover, the following sum rule,